Barcelona Transport

 T-Dia

-This ticket can be used for an unlimited number of journeys in one day.
-Valid for L9 to the airport – a single one-way trip only.
+This ticket can be used for an unlimited number of journeys in one day (24 hours).
+It’s valid for one return journey on L9 to the airport, Terminal 1 and Terminal 2 stops.

 T-usual